 In the MCU, All Black takes the shape of a normal sword and looks almost like Valkyrie’s DragonFang.
 It also was destroyed by the Mighty Thor.

 In the comics, the Omnipotence City is a secret place where all Gods of the universe convene.
-It is also a place where these gods party and hold orgies.
+It is also a place where these gods party.
 The movie retconned this as Zeus asked for the next venue of an upcoming orgy.

 However, the main difference between the movie and the comics is that when Thor goes to the city looking for help against Gorr, he meets a deserted city in the comics.
 However, in the movie, the city is filled to the brim.